 |GWR 0-4-2T 1420 at Staverton with Milk train||Photo © SDR 2004|

-On Friday 24th September 2021 “Thomas the Tank Engine” will be revisiting the SDR.
+On Friday 24th September 2021 “Thomas the Tank Engine” completed his second visit to the SDR for 2021.

 One of Thomas’ friends, Oliver, has been in the SDR workshops for the last 15 years and the restoration is hopefully getting closer to completion thanks to a recent grant of £5,000 from the Veronica Awdry Charitable Trust towards new boiler stays for the final restoration of former GWR Collett designed auto-tank 0-4-2 No. 1420, AKA ‘Oliver’ in the Thomas the Tank Engine™ children’s books.

 Veronica Awdry is the daughter of the late Rev.W Awdry and her charitable trust helpfully distributes some royalty funds regularly for appropriate heritage railway projects, and which has been vital in the Covid 19 period with limited income and big losses suffered on all heritage railways.

 Veronica Awdry comments: “Steam loco No. 1420 is a truly iconic engine for the South Devon Railway because members of the class were seen in use on the quintessential GWR branch line from the 1930s right up until its closure as a goods only railway in 1962, and then under the Dart Valley and South Devon Railway’s 52-year operation of the scenic seven-mile line from 1969 to date.
 Featuring as ‘Oliver’ in the Thomas series of books, I know he was one of my late father’s favourite characters.